When you are doing business online, it’s quite difficult to decide whether to brand yourself or to have a corporate brand.

 In the online world, personal branding is by far the most effective way to build rapport and trust with your audience – especially with the rise in video and visual marketing.

-You can’t simply expect people to open up their wallet by seeing your new flashy logo.
+You can’t simply expect people to open up their wallets by seeing your new flashy logo.

 Personal branding is crucial if your ongoing client value-delivery is directly/closely dependant on you as a person.